alex/rust-asn1/README.md

 asn1 = "0.3"
 ```

 Builds on Rust 1.41.0 and newer.
-However `Implicit` and `Explicit` require `const` generics, which require a recent nightly (1.51.0) and specifying the `const-generics` feature.
+However `Implicit` and `Explicit` require `const` generics, which require a recent nightly or beta (1.51.0) and specifying the `const-generics` feature.

 `rust-asn1` is compatible with `#![no_std]` environments: